- Brand Positioning

 Office hours are Monday through Friday, 8 a.m. to 5:30 p.m.

 World War II lasted from 1939 to 1945.

 This is preferred to dorm or dormitory when referring to housing units at Oregon State.

 The preferred spelling includes the diacritical marks and helps avoid confusion with resume.

 The names of the 50 U.S. states should be spelled out when used in the body of a story, whether standing alone or in conjunction with a city, town, village or military base (e.g., Vancouver, Washington).
 This is a recent change to AP style.
-Check the AP Stylebook for the appropriate abbreviations of states.
-Always use the postal service abbreviation (e.g., OR, WA, CA) and zip code in a complete address.
+Always use the two-letter postal service abbreviation (e.g., OR, WA, CA) and zip code in a complete address.
 Do not include the state name in the body of a story for cities that stand alone in datelines (e.g., San Francisco, but Redding, California).

 It isn't necessary to include http:// or www. in a URL when it is clear that it's a web address.
 Some sites do, however, require one or both elements of the URL, so test it first.
 When listing web addresses, try to get the URL to fit on a single line.
 If it is necessary to break the URL, try to break it before a slash or period.
 Don't allow the URL to break itself by adding a hyphen because that could change the address.
 Use appropriate punctuation after a URL.
 If it finishes a sentence, place a period after it.

 University-wide is hyphenated.
 Most words with wide as a suffix are closed, though, unless they are long and cumbersome.
 If in doubt, check the dictionary.